JakeD520/Lucian/03_Episodes/S01E01/Scene 1.md

 **PULL BACK – WIDE**
 The sounds collapse into silence as the full tapestry fills the frame.
 Marble.
 Light.
 Perfect stillness.

 Only Kaelarys stands before it.

-Kaelarys stands before it.
 Arms crossed.
 Regal.
 A portrait of control.

 (SILENCE.
 We let it breathe.
-10 seconds too long.)
+We experience Kaelarys' silent contemplation.
+10 seconds too long..)

-Then—**A HUM.**
+Then—**A HUMMED SONG.**
 Low.
 Cheerful.
 (HOLD — the note curls through the stillness, fragile but persistent.)